Montréal spring break activities for families

 Elementary school kids

-Outdoors, try ice skating and snow-shoeing or just play in the playgrounds of Parc La Fontaine, Mount-Royal Park and Jarry Park.
-Along with the Pointe-à-Callière museum's kid-friendly exhibitions Pirates or Privateers? and Passion: Hockey comes a week of free Spring Break activities outdoors, including hockey and lacrosse for the whole family.
-Or skate indoors at Atrium le 1000 downtown and go swimming and bounce around in the aquatic playground at the huge Olympic Pool.
-Beyond the city centre explore nature at beautiful Parc-natures like Boise-de-Liesse, Pointe-aux-Prairies, l’Île-de-La-Visitation and Cap-Saint-Jacques.
-And be sure to visit a cabane à sucre for a traditional Québécois meal and sleigh ride during the late-winter and early-spring sugar shack season.
+Outdoors, try ice skating and snow-shoeing or just play in the playgrounds of Parc La Fontaine, Mount Royal Park and Jarry Park.
+Along with the archaeology and history complex Pointe-à-Callière's kid-friendly exhibitions Pirates or Privateers? comes a week of spring break activities outdoors, including a maple sap collecting challenge and an interactive quiz game.
+Or skate indoors at Atrium Le 1000 downtown and go swimming and bounce around in the aquatic playground at the huge Olympic Pool.
+Beyond the city centre explore nature at beautiful nature parks like Bois-de-Liesse, Pointe-aux-Prairies, l’Île-de-La-Visitation and Cap-Saint-Jacques.
+And be sure to visit a cabane à sucre for a traditional Québécois meal and sleigh ride during the late-winter and early spring sugar shack season.

 Shows and museums

-Among the many indoor family activities in Montréal throughout the year, this spring's signature circus show Coups de Coeur thrills Feb.
-22 to March 4 at La Tohu circus centre, Montréal International Children's Film Festival sparks young minds March 3-11, kids’ favourite Disney characters put on skates for Disney on Ice’s Dare to Dream show at the Bell Centre March 7-11, and clown, juggler and comic acrobat Jamie Adkins performs A Fool’s Errand at Place des Arts March 6-10.
-Join free Spring Break workshops and tours among other special activities at the Montreal Museum of Fine Arts or the Musée d’art contemporain de Montréal, while at the McCord Museum you can go on a Topsy-Turvy Storyland adventure and the Stewart Museum in Parc Jean-Drapeau offers indoor games and outdoor curling over the break.
-The Montréal Science Centre is a must for educational entertainment, from their interactive Indigenous Ingenuity and Human exhibitions to big-screen adventures in the IMAX® Telus Theatre.
-And budding fashionistas will love seeing Barbie as herself and as celebrities through the decades at the Barbie Museum downtown.
+Among the many indoor family activities in Montréal throughout the year, this spring's signature circus show Coups de coeur thrills from February 20 to March 2 at La TOHU circus centre, the Montréal International Children's Film Festival sparks young minds from March 2 to 10 and kids’ favourite Disney characters put on skates for DISNEY ON ICE! presents Mickey's Search Party show at the Bell Centre from March 7 to 10.
+Join free spring break workshops and tours among other special activities at the Montreal Museum of Fine Arts.
+The Montréal Science Centre is a must for educational entertainment, from their interactive Indigenous Ingenuity and Human exhibitions to big-screen adventures in the IMAX® TELUS Theatre.
+And budding fashionistas will love seeing Barbie as herself and as celebrities through the decades at the Barbie Expo downtown.
+Head to the Canadian Olympic Experience to find out just what it takes to be a high-calibre athlete in a hands-on way by trying out (in virtual reality) sports such as bobsleigh, fencing and freestyle skiing.
+Then, learn more about Canada's Olympic history through a thrilling exhibition!

 Pre-teens and teens